buildingSMART/IFC4.x-IF/IFC-files/ACCA/Railway-for-RFI-Storyline/README.md

-# Sample files by ACCA for RFI & Italferr Storyline
+# Railway example by ACCA for RFI & Italferr Storyline

 This folder contains IFC files exported by **ACCA software** for the **RFI & Italferr** Storyline 06 (Acquisition and Upgrade of an Existing Railway Line), during the Railway Room project *IFC Rail Phase 2*.